ionos-cloud/statichcpd/README.md

 interfaces the default route is pinned to.
 Thus, this is the recommended configuration.

+### Hosts with addresses within the same subnet on NICs in same network.

+If a host is configured with NICs in same network and having addresses in the same subnet, the unicast renewal requests from the client may not function correctly in certain circumstances.
+When a client attempts to renew its address through unicast renewal requests, it's expected that the client is able to respond to ARP requests.
+The DHCP reply from the server triggers an ARP request/refresh before the reply is unicasted.

+However, having multiple addresses in the same subnet can possibly result in ARP Flux.i.e. any one of the NICs may be chosen to respond to ARP requests.
+This can result in DHCP unicast replies being delivered to the wrong NIC.
+As a result, the affected NIC always has to fallback to DORA after multiple renewal failures.

 ### Changing DHCP configuration of a "live" client

 It is possible to change a client's configured set of attributes, including its